aosabook/500lines/spreadsheet/chapter.md

   for (const coord in sheet) {
 ```

-We write `const coord` above so that functions defined in the loop can capture the specific value of `coord` in that iteration.
-This is because `const` and `let` declare _block scoped_ variables.
-In contrast, `var coord` would make a _function scoped_ variable, and functions defined in each loop iteration would end up pointing to the same `coord`.
+ES6 introduces `const` and `let` declare _block scoped_ constants and variables; `const coord` above means that functions defined in the loop would capture the specific value of `coord` in each iteration.

+In contrast, `var coord` in earlier versions of JS would declare a _function scoped_ variable, and functions defined in each loop iteration would end up pointing to the same `coord` variable.

 Customarily, formulas variables are case-insensitive and can optionally have a `$` prefix.
 Because JS variables are case-sensitive, we use two `map` calls to go over the four variable names for the same coordinate: